Understanding Internal and External Forces: A Deep Dive into Physics

 Q: Are gravitational forces internal or external?

 A: Typically, gravitational forces are considered external.
-For example, the force of gravity acting on a ball is external to the ball itself.
-However, in the context of a larger system, such as a planet, the gravitational interactions between its constituent parts are considered internal forces.
+To give you an idea, the force of gravity acting on a ball is external to the ball itself.
+Even so, in the context of a larger system, such as a planet, the gravitational interactions between its constituent parts are considered internal forces.

 Q: Can internal forces do work?

 A: Yes, internal forces can do work, but they don't change the total kinetic energy of the entire system.
-For instance, internal friction within a rolling ball causes a conversion of kinetic energy to thermal energy, reducing its speed.
+As an example, internal friction within a rolling ball causes a conversion of kinetic energy to thermal energy, reducing its speed.

 Conclusion: Mastering the Internal/External Force Distinction